 Strong, professional interpersonal skills including ability to communicate effectively with people both individually and in groups.

-Good working knowledge of regulatory affairs, drug development, and CMC, requirements.
-Preclinical and clinical requirements knowledge a plus.
+Good working knowledge of regulatory affairs, drug development, and clinical requirements.
+Preclinical requirements knowledge a plus.

 Demonstrated ability to work independently and take initiative in scheduling and meeting deadlines.